longsleep/yoga3pro-linux/Yoga 3 Linux HOWTO.md

 3. Test Ubuntu to see if everything works

-    1. Check touchpad (works)
+    - Check touchpad (works)

-    2. Check touchscreen (works)
+    - Check touchscreen (works)

-    3. Check keyboard (works)
+    - Check keyboard (works)

-    4. Check screen dim (works)
+    - Check screen dim (works)

-    5. Check audio (works)
+    - Check audio (works)

-    6. Check wifi (not working)
+    - Check wifi (not working)

 # Wifi

 Wifi is not working out of the box as it needs a driver.
 The chip is a BCM4352 from Broadcom.
-To get Wifi working just install "bcmwl-kernel-source" which is available on the installation image.
+To get Wifi working just install ´bcmwl-kernel-source´ which is available on the installation image.

 	sudo apt-get install bcmwl-kernel-source

 After that the module should be compiled and loaded.
 Check with dmesg (wlan0 should appear).
 We now have a wifi0 interface but it is blocked by hardware switch.
 This is because the ideapad-laptop module is broken in the default kernel and needs a patch ([http://ubuntuforums.org/showthread.php?t=2215044](http://ubuntuforums.org/showthread.php?t=2215044)) as the Yoga’s do not have Wifi kill switches.
 So remove it for now.

 	sudo modprobe -r ideapad_laptop

 Voila, wifi suddenly works like a charm and you can connect to Wifi using network manager.
 To make this persistent, add the module to the blacklist.